Rogue Archailect responsible for the murder of trillions of sophonts

 Some of Q73Q47-23's mobile habs are still in use today, the Contamalo series are still quite fashionable because of the ongoing focus of their upgrades on biont ergonomic efficiency and overall efficiencies which keep maintenance costs low.

-In 2953, after entirely ordinary employments in Ice Lotus, Miip, Centrigufar, and the Botwell Supercluster, Q73Q47-23 suddenly announced that e would take a sabbatical.
-E was recorded by wormhole archives to have appeared in transition between the major worlds of the Metasoft, Sophic League, Solar Dominion MPA and the Keter Dominion.
-With the exception of accounts by his lower toposophic Acolytes, very little was heard of Q73Q47-23 for approximately six hundred years.
+In 2953, after entirely ordinary employment in Ice Lotus, Miip, Centrigufar, and the Botwell Supercluster, Q73Q47-23 suddenly announced that e would take a sabbatical.
+According to available records E was seen in transit via the Wormhole Network between the major worlds of the Metasoft, Sophic League, Solar Dominion MPA and the Keter Dominion, but eventually E vanished.
+Other than accounts relayed by his lower toposophic Acolytes, very little was heard of Q73Q47-23 for approximately six hundred years.